ericwa/ericw-tools/README.md

  - bsputil - Simple tool for manipulation of bsp file data

 See the doc/ directory for more detailed descriptions of the various tools capabilities.
-See changelog.txt for a brief overview of recent changes or https://github.com/ericwa/ericw-tools for the full changelog and source code.
+See changelog.md for a brief overview of recent changes or https://github.com/ericwa/ericw-tools for the full changelog and source code.